c-base/romonit/README.md

 After that, it's a normal USB-serial cable

 # fw-mm
-Contains a small firmware for romonit devices, which blinks the LED once every 5s and puts the AVR in powersave mode.
-Current consumption is around 20uA
+Contains a small firmware for romonit devices to test the components.
-@3.3V.
-Pressing the button turns on the LCD and LED.
+What works:
+- LCD
+- 32kHz timer
+- LED
+- Button